|

 THANK YOU to Rennaisance Women's Club of Manchester, NJ

-The club held a fashion show and silent auction event, donating the entire $10,000 in proceeds to WHF.
+The club held a fashion show and silent auction event,

 This issue of the Women's Heart Foundation e-News is sponsored by: